 Me: Right!
 Because you don’t move at all.

 I’m starting to realize that its easier to teach physics and engineering concepts while playing with my son, instead of reading books about the concept.
 I had previously read him a book about forces, that included a section specifically about frictional forces, but the concept didn’t really stick.
-But just a few days after teaching my son about friction while playing in the snow, he remembered and APPLIED the concept in a completely different situation a few days later.
+But just a few days after teaching my son about friction while playing in the snow, he remembered and APPLIED the concept in a completely different situation.

-Looking other ways to teach your kids about physics and engineering?
-Read some of my other posts about how I’m teaching my son!
+Looking for other ways to teach your kids about physics and engineering?
+Read some of my other posts !